 Have you rebooted your marriage recently?
-I know, you’re probably thinking, “What does that even mean?
-My marriage is not a computer!”
+I know, you’re probably thinking, “What are you talking about?
+My marriage is not a computer!
+It’s not that easy.”
+But there are more similarities than you may know.
+A reboot clears all the junk out of the memory of the computer and resets it to a more stable state.
 I want to introduce you to three reboots every couple should make to keep the marriage healthy.

 Restarting an electronic device is a simple fix.
 You can usually flush out all of the junk that is clogging it up by doing that.
 When you boot it back up, the program typically runs better.
 The device works the way it did before you allowed something outside to mess with it.

 A marriage reboot is not as simple as restarting a cell phone, but the concept is the same.

 Satan wants to destroy marriages because he knows that destroying marriages, shatters the people in them.
 If you’ve allowed outside forces to creep in and damage your relationship, you can reboot it.
 Here are three resolutions that will make your marriage strong enough to block outside influences.